 Preparing for Your Visit

-- NSMC Salem Hospital.
-Patients are pre-registered and report directly to the Cath Lab on Phippen 5.
+- Patients are pre-registered and the test takes place in the Catheterization Lab on Phippen 5.

 About the Defibrillator/Pacemaker Implant Procedure